Obaidullah Jan Kandahari

-Obaidullah Jan's songs are enjoyed by many of the Pashtun diaspora around the world, especially the Pashtuns from the Kandahar-Quetta region and those living in Karachi, Pakistan.
-He was also recognized by other Afghans who understood Pashto language.
-He was assassinated in 1983.

-Lyricists/Composers
+Composers

-Abdul Baqi Dilresh, renowned by his poetic pseudonym "Dilresh," is a famous Pashto poet hailing from Kandahar, Afghanistan, and Quetta, Balochistan.
-Widely recognized for his contributions to Pashto Literature, Notably, the famous singer Obaidullah Jan Kandahari has lent his voice to around 400 songs written by Abdul Baqi Dilresh, and the acclaimed artists Nazia Iqbal & Naghma has interpreted a few of Dilresh's compositions, though these remain unpublished on the internet, reserved as personal expressions.
+Abdul Baqi Dilresh, renowned by his poetic pseudonym "Dilresh," is a famous Pashto poet hailing from Kandahar, who was widely recognized for his contributions to Pashto literature.
+Notably, Obaidullah Jan Kandahari produced around 400 songs written by Abdul Baqi Dilresh, and the acclaimed artists Nazia Iqbal & Naghma have interpreted a few of Dilresh's compositions, though these remain unpublished on the internet, reserved as personal expressions.

 Death

-During the Soviet-backed Democratic Republic of Afghanistan, Ubaidullah Jan was secretly crossing the Durand Line into Pakistan with two females when he was murdered by a rogue General Rahmatullah.
-It is believed that Ubaidullah Jan was about 32 years old at the time of death, and that the killing was over proceeds relating to his music.
-He was buried by Rahmatullah‘s followers at an unknown place, but very likely somewhere in the Spin Boldak District of Kandahar Province.
+During the Soviet-backed Democratic Republic of Afghanistan, Obaidullah Jan was secretly crossing the Durand Line into Pakistan with two females when he was murdered by General Ismatullah Muslim.
+It is believed that Obaidullah Jan was about 32 years old at the time of death, and that the assassination was over proceeds relating to his music.
+He was buried by Ismatullah's followers at an unknown place, but likely somewhere in the Spin Boldak District of Kandahar Province.